Syntax¶

 property3=yet_another_value

-All property names are case-sensitive: renderpass
+All property names are case-sensitive; renderpass is not the same as renderPass.

 The order of properties within the file does not matter.

-Many properties have default values and can be omitted, and in some cases the entire properties file is optional.
+Many properties have default values and can be omitted, and in some cases, the entire properties file is optional.

 Often, OptiFine requires specifying a path to a texture or other file within the resource pack.
 A path is a "location" of where a file is.